msenser/stackoverflow_project/README.md

 ## Project Motivation<a name="motivation"></a>

--Do large companies retain their employees better?
+- Do large companies retain their employees better?
--How important is previous education for careers in different countries?
+- How important is previous education for careers in different countries?
--Besides salary, benefits and location, what is most important to applicants when choosing a job?
+- Besides salary, benefits and location, what is most important to applicants when choosing a job?
 I want to answer these questions using StackOverflow data from 2020, in which more than 64,000 developers from 184 countries participated.
 The survey looks at various aspects of software development and data analytics jobs.

 ## File Descriptions <a name="files"></a>

--3 notebooks for each research question above
+- 3 notebooks for each research question above
--1 Python file containing functions, which is imported in the notebooks -1 Readme file
+- 1 Python file containing functions, which is imported in the notebooks
+- 1 Readme file

 ## Results<a name="results"></a>